 By Chris Spencer, CTO, GlobalReach Technology

 When Apple announced that it would be putting MAC randomisation in place in its keynote at WWDC 2020, it started to cause ripples through the Wi-Fi technology community.
-The feature has now been available to its beta community for a few weeks, with beta 3 now available.
+The iPhone MAC address feature is now available.
 Time enough for us to consider the implications and our advice.

 What is MAC randomisation?

 MAC randomisation prevents listeners from using MAC addresses to build a history of device activity.
 Simply put, a randomised MAC address puts a privacy guard on a device.
-Any listeners can’t use your iPhone, iPad (or Mac’s) MAC address to understand your activity and location.
-By doing this, your device’s security and privacy increases.
+Any listeners can’t use your iPad, Mac, or iPhone MAC address to understand your activity and location.
+By doing this, your device’s security and privacy increase.

 We don’t know when, but we suspect that Apple will universally release this feature close to the release of iOS 14 on all iPhones and iPads.
 It’s expected, but not yet implemented for users of its new operating system Big Sur affecting MacBook (Pro), MacBook Air and MacMini users.
-When you consider that 70-90% of all phone users have upgraded to an iPhone 6Plus or a more recent device, this will be an issue for most of your Wi-Fi service users.
+When you consider that 70-90% of all phone users have an iPhone 6Plus or a more recent device, this will be an issue for most public Wi-Fi users.

 Random, Just how random?